Near Viadaza, northern Tilea, Winter 2401-2

 The very western spur of the Trantine Hills, Winter IC2401-2

-For most seasons the bridge over the Little Carrena was only used by wagons and coaches – those on foot or horseback found it just as easy to cross the almost dry river bed of stones.
-During the months of late autumn and winter, however, it ran deeper with water, sometimes so much that a man would wade waist-deep to cross it.
-So it was that the fleeing remnants of the Compagnia del Sole had been forced to cross the bridge, an action which slowed their progress and made many amongst them fearful of being caught by their pursuer, Duke Guidobaldo.
+For most seasons the bridge over the Little Carrena was only used by wagons and coaches – those on foot or horseback found it just as easy to cross the almost dry, stony river bed.
+During the months of late autumn and winter, however, it ran somewhat deeper, occasionally requiring a traveller to wade waist-deep to cross it.
+So it was that most of those in the fleeing remnant of the Compagnia del Sole had been forced to cross the bridge, an action which slowed their progress and made many amongst them fearful of being overtaken by their pursuer, Duke Guidobaldo.

-The trick worked.
-(Game Note: Army list mercenary skill – ‘Tactician’, meaning two units can redeploy after all deployment.)
-This was the deployment reported to Duke Guidobaldo, and thus the one which he arrayed his own army to face.
+The trick worked … (Game Note: Army list mercenary skill – ‘Tactician’, meaning two units can redeploy after all deployment.) … for this was exactly how the deployment was reported to Duke Guidobaldo.
+And so he arrayed his own army accordingly.
 In truth, however, the Compagnia’s horse were out on the far-right flank, and the baggage train (of course) was tucked safely behind the centre of the Trantian army’s line.

-His army arrayed itself amongst the loops of the stream, as if they cared not a jot about the slippery rocks nor getting soaked in the cold of winter.
-His pistoliers acted as outriders on his right flank, and came clattering across the little bridge as the army completed manoeuvring into line of battle.
-The duke and his son rode with their last few knights, carefully crossing the stream behind the artillery so that the Duke could see his precious pieces well placed.
-He wanted them to do well, for if they did not it would make his choice to allow them to slow the whole army down in their pursuit look foolish.
-A regiment of swords was next in line, flanked by a company of handgunners.
-Two bodies of halberdiers, separated by a tiny group of archers, came next, while a large regiment of handgunners were placed on the far left.
-His own baggage was tucked behind the hill upon which his largest regiment of halberdiers was standing.
+He wanted them to do well, for if they proved worthless it would make his choice to allow them to slow the whole army down during the pursuit look foolish.
+The regiment of swordsmen was next in line, flanked by a company of hand-gunners.
+Two bodies of halberdiers, separated by a tiny group of archers, came next, while a large regiment of hand-gunners occupied the far left.
+His own baggage was safely tucked behind the hill upon which his largest regiment of halberdiers was standing.

-Duke Guidobaldo’s pistoliers galloped onwards towards the forlorn hope of mercenary crossbowmen isolated upon the hill on the far of the Trantian line.
+They galloped directly towards the petty, forlorn hope of mercenary crossbowmen isolated upon the hill on the far left of the Trantian line.

-This bold move was not matched by the rest of the Pavonan army, as nearly every other unit simply stood, waiting.
-A small detachment of archers did creep up behind the central hill, while the company of handgunners on the far left found a way to be even more cautious – by falling back a few yards.
+… while the company of handgunners on the far left found a way to be even more cautious – by falling back a few yards.
 The Pavonan wizard’s magical conjurings harmed no-one, merely forcing Luchino Janecci, the Compagnia del Sole’s battle wizard, to read his dispel scroll.
-At this range not much in the way of artillery could be played upon the foe, and apart from the three crossbowmen who fell to the pistoliers’ close range volley, only two pikemen and one of Prince Girenzo’s knights were killed by a cannonball.
+At this range not much could be done with the artillery, big or small, and apart from the three crossbowmen who fell to the pistoliers’ close range volley, only two pikemen and one of Prince Girenzo’s knights were killed by a cannonball.

-Magic and shooting brought about nothing of any real consequence, something Prince Girenzo had thought might well prove to be the case.
-As he rode upon the left of the front rank of his gentlemen-at-arms he accepted that to defeat the foe he would have to close with them and fight hand to hand.
-Glancing to his left he wondered if his well-drilled but little experienced militia pikemen would prove capable of such a task.
+Wizardry and shooting brought about nothing of any real consequence, something Prince Girenzo had thought might well prove to be the case.
+As he rode in the left of the front rank of his gentlemen-at-arms, he now understood that to defeat this foe he would have to close with them and fight hand to hand.
+Glancing to his left he wondered if his well-drilled but inexperienced militia pikemen would prove capable of such a task.

-He already had his doubts about the Compagnia del Sole – after all he was only here because they had earlier chosen to flee instead of fight.
-Yet his own meagre force could not fight this battle alone – he needed the mercenaries.
-The halberdiers’ movement away from his neat line of battle was worrying.
-He would just have to lead by example, and hope that they were suitably reassured.
-If not that, then perhaps they would fight simply to ensure that their employer remained alive and victorious, and so able to pay them what they were owed.
+He already had his doubts about the Compagnia del Sole – after all, he was only here because they had earlier chosen to flee instead of fight a full battle.
+Yet he needed the mercenaries – his own meagre force could not fight this battle alone.
+In light of this, the halberdiers’ movement away from his otherwise fairly neat line of battle was worrying.
+He would have to lead by example, and hope that the mercenaries were suitably reassured.
+If not that, then perhaps they would fight if only to ensure their employer remained alive, and so able to pay them what they were owed.

 Some way behind him the crew of his galloper gun were attempting to line up their piece’s muzzle on the pistoliers, knowing a lucky shot now could prove crucial to the safety of the army’s left flank.

 The Pavonan cannon sent a ball directly at Prince Girenzo, who very fortuitously moved out of its path in the last moment.
-The ball killed the man next to him and spattered blood and splinters of bone on the prince’s bright armour.
-His face blanched, though none saw as it was hidden beneath his helm.
-The handgunners threatened by the Compagnia del Sole’s heavily armoured horsemen brought down two with a volley, then loaded quickly to fire one more volley as they were charged.
+The ball killed the man next to him, spattering blood and splinters of bone on the prince’s bright armour.
+His face blanched, though none saw as it was hidden behind his visor.
+The handgunners, threatened by the Compagnia del Sole’s heavily armoured horsemen, brought down two with a volley, then re-loaded sufficiently rapidly to fire another volley as they were charged.
 Agitated and rushed as they were, this second volley was launched a little too high, and the Compagnia’s yellow and white striped lances hit them hard.

 The large company of mercenary crossbowmen upon the hill to the right of their baggage now turned to face the pistoliers, as did General Fortebraccio’s halberdiers.
-Prince Girenzo narrowed his eyes as he saw them move even further from him.
+Prince Girenzo narrowed his eyes as he watched the latter move further away from him.
 Trust them to think only of protecting the loot in the baggage!
-He intended to hit the foe as one line, with the crossbowmen supporting the attack.
-He could not have cared less whether the enemy played a while with the baggage, as long as eventual victory was his.
-This decision by the mercenaries had broken his army into two, and caused by nothing more than a single enemy unit.
+He had intended to hit the foe as one line, the halberdiers on his immediate flank and the crossbowmen supporting the attack, and cared not a jot if the enemy played a while with the baggage – as long as victory was his in the end.
+This decision by the halberdiers, prompted by the approach of a single enemy company, had effectively broken his little army into two.

-Prince Girenzo and his knights moved forwards, while the men of the shattered pike regiment matching his move were glad of the concealment the hill in front of them provided.
-Both flew his brightly hued personal banner, both garbed in brightly fierce colours.
-One might think by their appearance that they were the sort of warriors unconcerned about being spotted by the enemy’s guns.
-One would be wrong to do so, however, for both had spotted the serried muzzles of the organ gun earlier, and heard the blast of the cannon twice already.
+Prince Girenzo led his gentlemen forwards, while the men of the shattered pike regiment matching his move were glad of the concealment the hill in front of them provided.
+Both flew his brightly hued personal banner, and both were garbed brightly.
+One might think by their appearance that they were the sort of warriors unconcerned about being spotted by the enemy’s guns, but one would be wrong to do so, for both had spotted the serried muzzles of the organ gun earlier, and heard the blast of the enemy’s other artillery piece twice already.
 They were only too aware of what might await them when they ascended the hill betwixt them and the foe.